-19. Safety Policy Review
+20. Safety Policy Monitoring and Review

-The school acknowledges that the Safety Policy is a working document that includes details of policy and procedures relating to health and safety issues.
+The Oak Tree Federation acknowledges that the Safety Policy is a working document that includes details of policy and procedures relating to health and safety issues.

-The school will constantly monitor and update the Policy as appropriate and will undertake a formal review on an annual basis seeking endorsement from the Governing Body.
+The Oak Tree Federation will constantly monitor and update the Policy as appropriate and will undertake a formal review on an annual basis annual basis or after a significant event e.g. accident or change seeking endorsement from the Governing Body.